 - 1 Open the app through which the person you want to block is trying to contact you; you can use Phone, Messages, or FaceTime.

-These steps show the Phone app, but blocking people with the others is similar. -) Tap Recents. -) Tap the Info button (i) for the person you want to block. - Tap Block this Caller. - Tap Block Contact.
+These steps show the Phone app, but blocking people with the others is similar. - 2 Tap Recents. - 3 Tap the Info (i) icon for the person you want to block. - (4) Tap Block This Caller.

+5 Tap Block Contact.
 The contact becomes blocked, and you no longer receive calls, messages, or FaceTime requests from them.
 When the person who is blocked tries to contact you, the attempt fails, but the person doesn't know that the reason it failed is that you blocked him.